TheMunene/final-portfolio_project/front-end/README.md

 <img src = 'https://github.com/TheMunene/final-portfolio_project/blob/main/front-end/src/assets/react.png'>

 ## Project Overview
-This project acts as a culmunition of my 12-months ALX SE Program at ALX AFRICA having specializied in front-end development.
+This project acts as a culmunation of my 12-months ALX SE Program at ALX AFRICA having specializied in front-end development.
 It involve a simple web app that enable users(clients) to book their dance classes online, sign in as members and also view more information about Empire Dance Kenya which in this case, is a dance company offering spaces for dance studio, offering dance classes, hosting events etc. Through this i am able to showcase my expertise in Front-end developmnet precisely using React and other libraries.
 ## Frameworks, libraries used in this project

 1. #### React - powerful javascrpt library[https://react.dev/learn]